Dr. Meghan McMurtry

 Linkiewich, D., Dib, K. C., Forgeron, P. A., McMurtry, C. M.(2022).
 Going to the Experts: How Youth with Chronic Pain Want a Peer Support Intervention to be Designed (Preliminary Questionnaire Data).
 Poster presentation at the 13th International Symposium on Pediatric Pain, March 24-27, 2022.
 Virtual Conference.

 Linkiewich, D. (2021).
 Understanding the Peer Support Needs of Adolescents with Chronic Pain: A Study Overview.
 Oral presentation at the Conquering the Hurt Conference, November 2, 2021.
 Virtual Conference.

-Olivia Dobson is currently a second year master’s student in the Clinical Child and Adolescent Psychology Program.
+Olivia Dobson is currently a PhD student in the Clinical Child and Adolescent Psychology Program.
 Olivia completed her undergraduate degree in Psychology at Acadia University and has a particular interest in clinical work with children with developmental disabilities and their families.
 This clinical interest transcends into Olivia’s research work where she is interested in the prevention and management of needle pain and fear in children with developmental disabilities.
 Olivia’s master’s thesis focused on how existing tools and resources for needle fear and pain management can better suit the needs of children on the Autism Spectrum and their families.
 Olivia’s research has been funded by NSERC and she received the 2021-22 Autism Scholars Award, and recently, the Brock Doctoral Scholarship from the University of Guelph.